 Finally, Baird and Janet decide on the old, “Can anyone help with the radio?” ploy.
 Baird gets onto the speaker, and we get an absolutely unforgettable moment, unique to this film, as he asks the passengers to check their bags for medication he could use to help the sick people – namely, antibiotics and barbiturates.

-Ah, the early seventies! – when only could anyone be carrying barbiturates, but they were so commonplace that you could forget whether you were carrying them or not.
+Ah, the early seventies! – when not only could anyone be carrying barbiturates, but they were so commonplace that you could forget whether you were carrying them or not.
 I’m going to give Baird the benefit of the doubt here, and assume, as with the morphine shot in Zero Hour!, that he wants the drugs to help with the pain and to slow the action of the toxin.
 All the same, I always get a distinct sense here that while the antibiotics might be for the patients, the barbiturates are for Baird.
 His attitude, as he envisions seeing what kind of pharmacy we can put together, is just a little too eager. (“Looks like I picked the wrong week to quit popping pills!”)

 That out of the way, Baird then asks, oh so casually, whether anyone has flying experience, and could maybe help with the radio…?

 “Me land the plane!?
 Who do you think I am, Karen Black?”